B2C Customer Authentication Flow

 Step 3: Two-Factor Authentication (if enabled)

 If 2FA is enabled for the customer, an additional verification step is required.
+API Request to initiate 2FA:- The 2FA code is typically a 6-digit number

 - The code is valid for a limited time (usually 10 minutes)